reswob10/HomeLabResources/README.md

 Cyberrange options to deploy in Azure https://levelup.gitconnected.com/building-azure-cyber-ranges-for-learning-and-fun-9df1debb2eae?gi=e662f36c25fb

-Series of videos for building a home lab by Day Cyberwox: https://youtube.com/playlist?list=PLDqMNdDvMsRkmtiKcZwbhOz7MeLQE0r3G
+Series of videos for building a home lab by Day Cyberwox @DayCyberwox: https://youtube.com/playlist?list=PLDqMNdDvMsRkmtiKcZwbhOz7MeLQE0r3G

 Join this talk with SANS Certified Instructor and course author Justin Henderson, as he shares what the steps are in building out a detection oriented blue team lab.